-- where a dividend on the preference share remains unpaid after the due date of the dividend; - that seeks to vary the rights attached to the preference shares; - · to appoint or remove an auditor; and - · for winding up the company.
+- where a dividend on the preference share remains unpaid after the due date of the dividend: - that seeks to vary the rights attached to the preference shares; - · to appoint or remove an auditor; and - · for winding up the company.

-Furthermore, any special resolution of a company increasing the number of any class may validly resolve that any existing class of preference shares carry the right to the votes in addition to the one vote per share necessary to preserve the existing ratio that the votes exercisable by the holders of these preference shares bear to the total votes exercisable at the meeting.
+Furthermore, any special resolution of a company to increase any class of shares can also designate existing preference shares to hold the right to additional votes beyond the standard one vote per share.
+This adjustment is made to maintain the proportional ratio of votes exercised by holders of these preference shares in relation to the total votes cast during the meeting.
 The rights of members to vote upon their shares may also be limited by the company's articles until all calls or other sums payable to the company by them in respect of the shares have been paid.